blakkan/blakkan.github.io/_posts/2023-09-22-RedecillaDelCaminoToBelorado.md

 <br><br><br>
 During the 1400s-1500s people would put a family crest on their buildings.
 This one may be depicting the papal triple-crown, with angels holding the keys.
+It resembles the flag of Vatican City and Papal coats of arms.

 ![Crest](/images/spain/2023-09-22/image1.jpeg){: .dropshadow }
 <br><br><br>